genevaers/User-Documentation/docs/Lessons in basic skills/Lesson A - Simple report/A01 - Lesson A - START HERE.md

 - Topic [A04 - Prepare JCL for Lesson A](A04 - Prepare JCL for Lesson A)
 - Topic [A05 - Run solution for Lesson A](A05 - Run solution for Lesson A)
 - Topic [A06 - Inside solution for Lesson A](A06 - Inside solution for Lesson A)
-  Find out how the solutions for Lesson A works.
-This knowledge is essetial for later solutions.
+  See how the solution for Lesson A works.
+This knowledge is essential for later lessons.
 - Topic [A07 - VDP file for Lesson A](A07 - VDP file for Lesson A)
 - Topic [A08- JLT file for Lesson A](A08 - JLT file for Lesson A)
 - Topic [A09 - XLT file for Lesson A](A09 - XLT file for Lesson A)